2025 Milan–San Remo Women

 The 2025 Milan–San Remo Women (officially Milano–Sanremo Donne) was a road cycling one-day race that took place on 22 March in north-western Italy.
 It was the 8th edition of the Milan–San Remo Women, and the 7th event of the 2025 UCI Women's World Tour.
 The race was the first women's Milan–San Remo to be held since the 2005 Primavera Rosa.

 The race was won by Dutch rider Lorena Wiebes of in a sprint finish, after a successful chase to catch Italian rider Elisa Longo Borghini of in the final kilometres.

 Route

 Starting in Genoa, the route of the race headed towards Sanremo along the coastal road with the spectacular scenery of the Ligurian Coast.
 In San Lorenzo al Mare, the course turned inwards to the Cipressa (5.6 km in length, average gradient of 4.1%), with its top at 22 km from the finish.
 After the towns of Santo Stefano al Mare and Arma di Taggia came the last and most famous climb, the Poggio di Sanremo (3.7 km in length, average gradient 3.6%).
-From the top of the Poggio, 5.4 km from the finish, the course headed down via a fast and curvy descent towards the center of Sanremo, where the race finishes on the Via Roma, the city's illustrious shopping street.
+From the top of the Poggio, 5.4 km from the finish, the course headed down via a fast and curvy descent towards the center of Sanremo, where the race finishes on the Via Roma, the city's shopping street.

 The overall race distance was 156 km, with the last 140 km of the course identical to the men's race.